Suffered serious amputation injuries in an accident at work

 “I’m pleased we have been successful in securing such a significant level of damages for our member, although this can never compensate for his traumatic ordeal of losing a leg in a workplace accident.
 With the support of Unite Legal Services, Kenneth was able to receive expert legal advice and keep 100 per cent of his damages – despite government changes to the way personal injury claims are funded.

-Paul Brown of Thompsons Solicitors said, “This was a very serious injury which had devastating consequences for both Mr Brown and his family.
+A brain injury specialist at Thompsons Solicitors, said: “This was a very serious injury which had devastating consequences for both Mr Brown and his family.
 We contended that Mr Brown’s employers were at fault because of the actions of another employee and that they failed to provide a safe working environment.
-A number of simple health and safety measures and the provision of appropriate training could have been put in place which would have avoided this accident from happening.”
+A number of simple health and safety measures and the provision of appropriate training could have been put in place which would have avoided this accident from happening.

 Looking for legal advice following serious injury?
 Chat to one of our specialists today.